 I would strongly recommend only running on pavement in these shoes.
 The lattice midsole tends to collect debris, so if you want to run off-road, you may have to spend some extra time cleaning out the shoe afterward.

-The 4D Run 1.0 is built to last
+The 4D Run 1.0 lasts for long

 The Adidas 4D Run is built with some of the best materials I have experienced in a shoe, and seeing that it is retailing at $200, it should be.
 It is hard to believe this shoe is made with recyclable material, and you have to be impressed with the technology put into it.